kiko626/kiko.github.io/_posts/project/2020-01-16-how-to-backup-linux.md

 Timeshift is a simple application for newer to backup and restore Linux system.

-* install in elementary or Ubuntu:
+**Install in elementary or Ubuntu:**

->sudo apt-add-repository ppa:teejee2008/ppa
++ sudo apt-add-repository ppa:teejee2008/ppa

- sudo apt-get update
++ sudo apt-get update

- sudo apt-get install timeshift
++ sudo apt-get install timeshift

-* backup:
+**Backup:**

-I selected RSYNC as snapshot type and chose to include /user and /root directories.
-You can also use other filters to select what you want to backup.
++ I selected RSYNC as snapshot type and chose to include /user and /root directories.

-* restore:
++ You can also use other filters to select what you want to backup.

+**Restore:**

-Available snapshots will be shown in window.
-Timeshift will create auto-snapshots every 5 days by default, if you want to, you can also create backups manually.
++ Available snapshots will be shown in window.
++ Timeshift will create auto-snapshots every 5 days by default, if you want to, you can also create backups manually.